 Mozart's Great Mass in C minor

-Ahead of Mozart’s visit back home to Salzburg with fiancé Constanze in 1783, he’d promised to write a new mass.
+Ahead of Mozart’s visit back home to Salzburg with fiancé Constanze in 1783, he’d promised to write a new mass which would become Mass in C minor.
 The mass wasn’t finished on time, so at the premiere, it was completed with a section from his previous masses.
 Constanze herself was the soprano soloist at the premiere.
-The mass was never completed, but is still considered one of Mozart’s best works.
+The great mass in C minor is now considered to be one of Mozart’s best works.